bdeetz/razor-server/CCDC_README.md

 # this will start the container
 systemctl start puppet-razor.service

-echo 'alias razor="docker exec -it -u postgres puppet-razor razor $@"' >> ~/.profile
+# redirects the razor cli command from the container host into the container

-source ~/.profile
+echo 'alias razor="docker exec -it -u postgres puppet-razor razor $@"' >> ~/.profile source ~/.profile
 ```